Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Data-Driven Application to Content Moderation

 \section{Data-Driven Application to Content Moderation}

-With a focus on content moderation, this section evaluates the operational benefit of designing a scheduling algorithm incorporating uncertain holding costs.
-The key takeaway from our simulations on synthetic and real data is that a practical implementation of our algorithm, called $\hindalg$, has the potential to drastically improve the efficiency of typical heuristics employed by social media platforms.
-Our results demonstrate that $\hindalg$ reduces the policy-violating views by $2.6\%$ to $8.5\%$ compared to these heuristics across various settings and datasets.
-Another way to quantify the efficiency gain is through the reviewer-hour savings where we demonstrate $7.8\%$ to $25\%$ reduction in the number of needed reviews to prevent the same amount of policy-violating views.
+With a focus on content moderation, this section evaluates the operational benefit of designing a scheduling algorithm incorporating uncertain and evolving holding costs.
+The key takeaway from our simulations is that a practical implementation of our algorithm, called $\hindalg$, has the potential to drastically improve the efficiency of typical heuristics employed by social media platforms.
+Our results demonstrate that $\hindalg$ reduces the policy-violating views by $3.2\%$ to $8.5\%$ compared to these heuristics across various settings and datasets.
+Another way to quantify the efficiency gain is through the reviewer-hour savings where we see $7\%$ to $20\%$ reduction in the number of needed reviews to prevent the same amount of policy-violating views.

 We organize this section as follows.
 Section~\ref{sec:instantiate} instantiates our model to the human review system in content moderation.
 Section~\ref{sec:set-up} describes the set-up of our simulation and three heuristics employed by social media platforms.
 Section~\ref{sec:prac-imp} gives a practical implementation of $\alg$ (Algorithm~\ref{algo:pafou}) with hindsight approximation and machine learning.
-Sections~\ref{sec:paid}, \ref{sec:organic-synthetic} and \ref{sec:video-real} evaluate the effectiveness of various algorithms for moderating ads, posts, and videos with synthetic and real datasets.
-Section~\ref{sec:uncalibrated} showcases the robustness of our algorithm to uncalibrated predictions.
+Section \ref{sec:video-real} evaluates the effectiveness of various algorithms using a dataset of YouTube videos.
+Section~\ref{ssec:robustness} showcases the robustness of our algorithm.